maprdhm/matsim-test-multimodal/README.md

 # Test of routing pedestrians on network in MATSim – 24/07/2025

 See Chapter 21 of MATSim book on multimodal simulations.

 Multimodal module can be used to run walk and bike on the network.

-Ignore their interactions with cars, crete ans use a "parallel" network for each mode.
+Ignore their interactions with cars, create ans use a kind of "parallel" network for each mode.

 ## Installation
 1. install Eclipse 4.36.0